tseccull/motes/instrument_io/instrument_io_instructions.md

 `instrumentio.py` module.

-If you're a Python veteran and have some familiarity with astronomical data, some of what follows may be familiar to you.
+If you're a Python veteran and have some familiarity with astronomical data, some of what follows may be old news to you.
 It's hoped that starting from the basics, however, will be helpful to anyone approaching this kind of data processing/reduction work for the first time.